National academy

+Significance

+Election to a leading national academy is one of the strongest forms of peer recognition in science and engineering: official academy sources describe it as among the highest professional honors, and empirical studies show that learned-academy fellows are drawn overwhelmingly from the extreme upper tail of scientific achievement.
+Academy members are also substantially overrepresented among Nobel laureates, although academy election should be understood as elite peer recognition rather than as a formal predictor of Nobel-, Turing-, Abel-, or Fields-level prizes.

 United States

 In 1863, President of the United States Abraham Lincoln incorporated the United States National Academies of Sciences, Engineering, and Medicine (NASEM).
 The affiliated organizations were granted congressional charters to operate under the National Academy of Sciences.
 In 1916 President Woodrow Wilson reincorporated the organization under the National Research Council to foster scientific research emphasizing American industries.
 Today NASEM is composed of three non-profit member organizations: the National Academy of Sciences (NAS), the National Academy of Engineering (NAE), and the National Academy of Medicine (NAM) (after 2015; formerly Institute of Medicine (IoM)).
 The U.S. national academies also serve as public policy advisors, research institutes, think tanks, and public administration consultants on issues of public importance or on request by the government.